 In the vast majority of home inspections performed, the inspector’s client is the home buyer.
 The client hires the inspector and the client and the inspector have a legal business relationship in the form of the inspection agreement (contract).
 Since buying a home is likely the client’s biggest purchase in their lifetime, it is only reasonable that the buyer would hire a qualified home inspector to thoroughly inspect their new home.

 The client definitely should attend the inspection, if at all possible, so they can learn about their new home.
 In some cases, the client may only be able to attend part of the inspection due to other commitments, such as work or travel.
-The inspector can work around this with no problem.
-The inspector still performs the detailed inspection, provides the report within a few hours after the inspection, and can talk to the client over the phone or email after they read the report to answer any questions.
+The inspector can work around this with no problem, however.
+The inspector should still perform a thorough and detailed inspection, provide the report within a few hours after the inspection, and can talk to the client over the phone or email after they read the report to answer any questions.

 I occasionally have clients who have no interest in attending the inspection.
 That is the client’s prerogative, however, by not attending, they are losing an important opportunity to experience the home through the eyes of the inspector in real time.
 The inspection report should be detailed and thorough enough to explain all of the inspector’s findings and recommendations, but nothing beats being present during the inspection.